abourdilloud/Mast.R/README.md

 Functions :

+1. fasta_stat() : main function, takes a list of fasta files (or a path to a directory containing fasta files) and returns a dataframe with stats (by default the data frame is the one returned by fasta_to_gc)

-1. Main function that reads a list of fasta files and creates a dataframe with basic info (file name, sequence identifier, sequence length).
-By default it will also include the GC content, and GC dinucleotide number and position per sequence.
+2. fasta_to_gc() : reads fasta file, creates a dataframe with basic info (sequence identifier, gc content, sequence length) and the number of dinucleotides per sequence (by default without overlap)
-To do :
-- transform the existing function to read multiple fasta files (instead of one at a time)

 2. find_gc() : A function that finds GC dinucleotides (diNT) and return their number and position in the sequence.